 __ Q43.
 I like attention to detail.

 __ Q44.
-I seek out ways to assist others in their tasks.
+I strive to find ways to support others in their tasks.

 __ Q45.
-I don’t need recognition for work I do.
+I don’t need recognition for the work I do.

 __ Q46.
 I’m known for making people feel welcome and comfortable.